Skip to main content Skip to main navigation Skip to site search

 Security a top priority

-Security was already a key consideration when selecting partners for the Pirkkala project – and its importance has only grown since.
-Solnet Group’s intelligent solar system, featuring remote management and the ability to disconnect power to the panels, was a decisive factor.
+Security was a key consideration when selecting partners for the Pirkkala project—and its importance has only grown since.
+Solnet Group’s intelligent solar system, equipped with remote management and the ability to disconnect power to the panels, played a decisive role.
 “The security features and credentials of the Solnet Group solution convinced us, along with its price-performance ratio and suitable guarantees.
 In addition, Solnet provides production data displayed on screens in our lobby, which generates positive feedback and makes the solar installation visible.
-Despite its size, the solar array is not visible from the roof, so this way we can demonstrate its effect in reducing emissions and generating electricity,” Jylhä points out.
+Despite its size, the solar array is not visible from the roof, so this way we can demonstrate its effect in reducing emissions and generating electricity,” Jylhä explains.

 Best possible utilisation of a logistic property for PV

-As advice for those implementing solar arrays for the first time, Jylhä recommends involving an experienced consultant that understands the factors influencing yields and system sizing, and is familiar with the technical specifications.
+As advice for first-time solar array projects, Jylhä recommends engaging an experienced consultant who understands the factors affecting yields, system sizing, and technical specifications.

 Stay up to date and sign up for our newsletter